 Goji berries host many vitamins: C and E as well as vitamins B1, B2, B6, beta-carotene, proteins and flavonoids.

-For instance, goji berries contain more beta-carotene than carrots and more protein than wheat.
+For instance, goji berries contain more beta-carotene than carrot and more protein than wheat.

 Smart tip about goji berries